AJ727/recall/README.md

 # recall
 A webapp that allows you to keep a journal of everything you did for the day.
 Going back in time is optional, as well as forwards.

+# Future Features (Planned)
+View all - a page that will allow scrolling through all entries